The Honorable Joe Hart, State Mine Inspector

-The goal of the Arizona mine training program is to save lives, reduce injuries, and prevent health endangerment through increased opportunities for miners to receive Annual Refresher training which includes mine specific content, improved quality of presentations and added emphasis on additional health concerns.
+The goal of the Arizona mine training program is to save lives, reduce injuries, and prevent health endangerment through increased opportunities for miners, contractors and others to receive the Mandatory Safety and Health training which includes mine specific content, improved quality of presentations and added emphasis on additional health concerns.
 The program also conducts training for:

-- 30 CFR parts 46 and 48, New Miner training for miners and contractors;
+- 30 CFR parts 46 and 48, Annual Refresher, New Miner and FA/CPR/BBP training for miners, contractors and others;

 - 30 CFR part 49, Mine Rescue Training;